yatingz205/yatingz205.github.io/_research/2016-10-18-research-very-long-title-post.md

 <embed type="application/pdf" src= "/assests/HonorsThesis_YatingZou.pdf" width= "500" height= "675">

+**Abstract:** There is an increasing appeal in answering causal questions, and this interest has drawn perspectives from many related areas.
+However, estimation of the Average Treatment Effect (ATE) and the Conditional Average Treatment Effect (CATE) with continuous, or non-finite, action is still a relatively new setup with its specific challenges, including extra difficulty in the estimation of the Generalized Propensity Score (GPS), the diagnostics of covariate balancing, and the pathwise non-differentiability of the functional for ATE.

+This thesis, therefore, provides a review of recent advances on this topic.
+The main objectives are to
+ - (1) identify and coalesce recent related research,
+ - (2) provide a general introduction to methods such as machine learning, semi-parametric estimation, and optimization while discussing specific methods, and
+ - (3) outline the connections between existing methods of ATE and CATE estimation so that readers can better navigate themselves in this fast-expanding field.

 **NOTE:** This markdown cheatsheet is a typography demo for this theme.
 Check out this post to learn more about this markdown usage when you want to get started with this theme.
 Enjoy!

 ## Typography Elements in One